tremor-rs/tremor-www-docs/course/operations/index.md

 Create a **`mapping.yaml`** to initialize the binding.

-You can use the instance `01` or any other name
+You can use the instance `01` or any other name.

 <hr/>

-**Reminder**: Mappings instanciate bindings and provide the variables / instances for them to resolve to full names.
+**Reminder**: Mappings instanciate bindings and provide the variables/instances for them to resolve to full names.

 </div>